zmzlois/d-docs/src/content/docs/configuration/templates.md

 1. Install Github CLI

-- While you are connected to a running workspace, in your editor's terminal, run
+- While you are connected to a running workspace, in your editor's terminal, run:

 ```bash
 sudo apt update
 sudo apt install gh
 ```

+- These commands install Github CLI, you can see the official reference at [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#official-sources)

+2. Authenticate using Github CLI

 - Then in your terminal, run the command below and select provided options based on your requirement.